Moon's Reference to N. Korean War Hero Sparks Ideological Debate

 The conservative minor opposition Bareunmirae Party said that speaking highly of a North Korean war fighter at the graves of South Korea's fallen soldiers is an insult to the nation.

 The presidential office said Moon only aimed to stress that patriotism transcends ideology and political factions.
-Ruling Democratic Party spokesman Lee Hae-shik also sought to defend the president, saying Moon spoke from a patriotic point of view and distinguished Kim Won-bong's life before and after joining the North.
+Ruling Democratic Party spokesman Lee Hae-

 The liberal Party for Democracy and Peace called for putting an end to the ideological debate, saying the issue must only belong to the realm of history.